achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

 73.TensorDash is an application that lets you remotely monitor your deep learning model's metrics and notifies you when your model training is completed or crashed.

    https://github.com/CleanPegasus/TensorDash

+74.YellowBrick -select features, tune hyperparameters, select the best models, and understand the performance metrics.

 ***I will be so happy that this repository helps you.
 Thank you for reading.***